oss-wec/telemetR/README.md

 The map can be filtered by individual by entering individual NDOW IDs in the *NDOW ID* text box.
 The NDOW IDs used should be from the table on the Collared Animals Page.
 To enter more than one use a comma to separate NDOW IDs (ex: 831, 3669).
 To further filter the plot enter a *Date Range* and click the *Use Date Range* checkbox.
 This will only include points between the two dates.

 Delete the text in the input boxes and uncheck the *Use Date Range* to reset the filters on the map.
 If changing species or management area on the collared animals page, the data on the Map page will need to be reset in order to view all the animals.
+The default date range is 2010-01-01 to today's  date.

 ### Data Page